-Secret Life of a Bio Nerd's YouTube video on crafting a slate for cleaning brushes, her brilliant DIY take on the Sigma Spa Brush Cleaning Glove, has been floating around beauty blogs and vlogs for a while now.
+Secret Life of a Bio Nerd's YouTube video on crafting a brush cleaning slate, her brilliant DIY take on the Sigma Spa Brush Cleaning Glove, has been floating around beauty blogs and vlogs for a while now.
 Both concepts are fundamentally the same as any ol' washboard: a textured surface replete with bumps and ridges to facilitate a thorough rubbing and, therefore, cleansing.

 I couldn't find any out-of-commission plastic clipboards around, so I used material at my immediate disposal – clay!
 I don't have any photos of the process unfortunately, but it's fairly simple in its tedium.

 Step 3: Firmly press a pretty fan design from a roulette to create texture

 Step 4: Roll even smaller balls and dot them around the dish (scoring them, of course)

 Step 5: Glaze a couple thin layers of Western Ceramics' 'Black Pingo', a bubbly black luster that creates a "lava" effect